ExpressionEngine/ExpressionEngine-User-Guide/docs/development/prolets.md

 Here is an example of the add-on SEEO's prolet, which easily allows editors to edit SEO data for the entry they are currently viewing:
 ![prolet example](_images/prolet_example.png)

+NOTE:Before adding a Prolet to your add-on, you need to already have an add-on in place.
+See [Building An Add-On: Getting Started](development/addon-development-overview.md#getting-started) for how to generate the starter files for your add-on.

 ## Creating A Prolet

 Creating a Prolet is straightforward using the `make:prolet` command in the CLI.